web3labs/epirus-substrate/explorer-ui/README.md

 ## Container Image

-The environment configuration is a copy of the `.env.example` file.
+The environment configuration is a copy of `.env.example`.

 ## Others